lrmoon/Notary/README.md

 # Nivico Notary Services

-***Nivico Notary Services*** was designed and optimized for a responsive, mobile-friendly experience for Nivico Notary Services.
+***Nivico Notary Services*** was designed and optimized for a responsive, mobile-friendly experience for my client.
 This website effectively markets their business through a modern and professional design, sitemap integration, and performance optimization for faster load times and improved search engine visibility.

 <br />